 Keep a close eye on them in case they go down with metabolic diseases – especially calcium deficiency and ketosis (twin lamb disease).
 Make sure you have the correct treatments well before lambing and you know how to use them.

 Triplets can be a problem if milk is short, though many farmers now leave them on the ewe if she has plenty of milk and don’t foster one off.
-Fostering a lamb on to another ewe can be a challenge and it’s best done at birth when you can cover it in plenty of birth fluids, and you give it to the ewe to lick first.
+Fostering a lamb on to another ewe can be a challenge, and it’s best done at birth when you can cover it in plenty of birth fluids, and you give it to the ewe to lick first.
 Get some temporary shelter organised for newly born ewes and lambs.
 Lamb covers are also a very good option.

 Many farmers graze their triplet ewes them ewes with twins (and never singles) so a stray lamb can always get a feed somewhere in the confusion of multiple lambs.
-But this is not guaranteed, and close watch is needed all the time to make sure all lambs are feeding by checking they have full bellies.
+But this is not guaranteed and a close watch is needed all the time to make sure all lambs are feeding by checking they have full bellies.
 A ewe with a single lamb will never be confused and let another lamb sneak a feed.

 To avoid confusion, mark multiple lambs at birth with similar raddle spots and check they are always mothered up correctly, especially before they settle for the night.
 Any lamb with an empty tummy needs a feed of some extra good quality milk or colostrum replacer, as it’s obviously not getting enough milk from its dam.

 Watch for early-born lambs getting bunged up with sticky yellow faeces, especially in windy weather when the faeces dry quickly.
-And don’t skimp on the iodine on the navels of newborn lambs, especially as lambing progresses and as the favourite lambing spots get dirty.
+And don’t skimp on the iodine on the navels of newborn lambs; especially as lambing progresses and as the favourite lambing spots get dirty.
 If overused lambing spots get too muddy, fence them off so ewes have to find other cleaner spots to lamb.

 Docking will have started in many areas, and should be done before lambs are 4-6 weeks old.
 Too many lambs have tails docked too short so read the Sheep Code of Welfare (on MPI website).
 You’ll see that the correct length is where the dock is left long enough to cover the vulva on a female, and a similar length in the male.
-The dock should be long enough to wag, which then doesn’t damage the muscle around the anus which helps the lamb to pass faeces without soiling its rear end.
+The dock should be long enough to wag, which then doesn’t damage the muscle around the anus, which helps the lamb to pass faeces without soiling its rear end.

-Check with your vet about the flock’s vaccination programme, so if you didn’t vaccinate ewes pre-lambing, check what vaccines lambs will need on your particular property at docking.
+Check with your vet about the flock’s vaccination programme; so if you didn’t vaccinate ewes pre-lambing, check what vaccines lambs will need on your particular property at docking.
 Pulpy Kidney vaccine is an important one.
 Vaccinating ewes before lambing is one less chore to do in the lambing paddock.
 Remember it takes about three weeks before vaccines start to work.

-Ewes should not need a worm drench before lambing despite what all the advertising in the farming press says with around 45 different products on the market at the moment.
+Ewes should not need a worm drench before lambing despite what all the advertising in the farming press says, with around 45 different products on the market at the moment.
 Lambs should never be drenched at docking as they still have enough immunity from their mothers’ milk.

-If you are selling all the male lambs, don’t bother to castrate the big ones as the market pays more for ram lambs, which grow faster than wethers.
+If you are selling all the male lambs, don’t bother to castrate the big ones as the market pays more for ram lambs which grow faster than wethers.
 But castrate the small multiples as they won’t be ready for the early market and could hang around for a long time after Christmas causing a nuisance as autumn approaches as they can get ewes pregnant.

 Lactating ewes need plenty of good clean water, so make sure that the troughs are clean, and that the lambs cannot drown in them when they race around.
 Put some large rocks in the troughs or cover them with reinforcing mesh.